 Lego is a classic – look out for 3 in 1 kits, and make the most of 3 for 2 deals or big supermarket toy sales to get reduced prices.

-Pocket kites – I’m a big fan of these, they always work, and while they’re not expensive, add a book or other small toy, and it’s a great present
+Kites – I’m a big fan of these, they always work, and while they’re not expensive, add a book or other small toy, and it’s a great present

-Face paint kit or other craft kits – Tiger is a good place for little craft kits and quirky things
+Face paint kit or other craft kits – Flying Tiger is a good place for little craft kits and quirky things